Are you thinking of purchasing silkworms as a pet?

 - Keep the box away from ants, cold temperatures, and direct sunlight.
 Although silkworms are tough, they are prone to bacterial infections and predators.
 Also, wash your hands before touching them.

 Silkworms wrap themselves in a ball of silk when they are approximately one month old.
 Kids often find this process fascinating to watch.

 Many people think silkworms are worms, but they are actually caterpillars.
 Their “worm” stage is the larval stage of moths.
-Approximately three weeks after hatching, the silkworms come out of their cocoons.
+Approximately two weeks after making their cocoons, the silkworms will emerge as moths.

 According to the team at Mukti Freedom Yoga, who raise silkworms and butterflies, it is important to provide instant care to aid in the life cycle of your silkworms.
 They explain “ while moths look plump and fluffy, and can’t fly or eat.
 Remember, they only have a week to live, and finding a mate is their primary objective.
 So, if you wish to keep silkworms, place the moths in the same box.
 You will soon find yellow eggs that turn black, and the life cycle starts again.”